commercetools/rmf-codegen/README.md

 # Running tests against your own raml files

-Our `TestCodeGenerator` test can be run against a user provided RAML file by setting the `TEST_RAML_FILE` to the file path.
+Our `TestCodeGenerator` test can be run against a user provided RAML file by setting the `TEST_RAML_FILE` environment variable to the file path.